materialsvirtuallab/nano266/labs/lab3/README.md

    that the $k$-point should be proportional to the reciprocal lattice vector length.
-3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
+3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, and anti-ferromagnetic states.
 (10 points)

 Note that you will need to read the PWSCF manual to figure out how to set various options to do this work.
 At this stage of the course, we will not